-In the United States, the FDA regulates drug and device products under the Federal Food, Drug, and Cosmetic Act (FFDCA), and its implementing regulations.
+In the United States, the FDA regulates drug and device products under the FFDCA, and its implementing regulations.
 Melphalan/HDS is subject to regulation by the FDA as a combination product, which means it is composed of both a drug product and device product.
 If marketed individually, each component would therefore be subject to different regulatory pathways and reviewed by different centers within the FDA.
 A combination product, however, is assigned to a center that will have primary jurisdiction over its pre-market review and regulation based on a determination of the product's primary mode of action, which is the single mode of action that provides the most important therapeutic action.
-In the case of Melphalan/HDS, the primary mode of action is attributable to the drug component of the product, which means that the Center of Drug Evaluation and Research (CDER) has primary jurisdiction over its pre-market development and review.
+In the case of Melphalan/HDS, the primary mode of action is attributable to the drug component of the product, which means that the CDER has primary jurisdiction over its pre-market development and review.